koningsvenn/Group-5-CSS-Project/README.md

 - Option to display movements and animation.

 ## Folders
+- `./code` contains the main simulation code, plotting scripts, file sorting scripts (if needed) and the scripts to test different parameters using Snellius. ***Note***: only use `./code/sorting_scripts` when there are many files in `data/data_unsorted` that need to be sorted to run certain plotting scripts.
-- ./results contains the plots made from gathered data
+- `./plots` contains the plots made from gathered data.

 ## Files
-- CAanimated.py => main file that runs the simulations and gathers data
+- `simulation.py` => Main file that runs the simulations and gathers data.
+Saves a data file in `data/data_unsorted`.
+- `plotting_scripts/plot_distribution.py` => Animated plot of distribution wealth of agents in each time step in a single simulation run.
+Data from the `data/data_unsorted` folder required.
+- `plotting_scripts/plot_finite_size_scaling.py` => Generates plots of fraction of rich agents in the system in the last time step (when equilibrium has been reached) versus varying values of tax (psi_max) or charity (m_c) contributions.
+- `plotting_scripts/phase_transition.py` => Creates phase transition plots for all available files in `data/data_sorted` to visually find if the number of rich agents changes dramatically when varying parameters like tax (psi_max), charity (m_c) or grid size.
-- plot_utils.py => file that contains the functions to plot the gathered data from CAanimated.py and saves them
+- `plotting_scripts/plot_utils.py` => Contains the functions to plot transaction distribution and transaction counts of agents over time.
+- `plotting_scripts/plot_other.py` => Plots to look at wealth distribution over all time steps and plot if number of rich agents stabilizes in the final time steps (actual number of time steps determined by data in `data/*` files).

 ## Parameters
 The simulation behavior can be customized using the following parameters in the initialization section (`__main__` block):